-In this paper, we consider three types of scalarization functions that weight the values of the reward vector : i) linear, ii) Chebyshev and iii) $L_p$ norm scalarization functions.
+In this paper, we consider three types of scalarization functions that weight the values of the reward vector: i) linear, ii) Chebyshev and iii) $L_p$ norm scalarization functions.
 We consider that each set of weights generate a scalarization function.
-Linear scalarization is a popular choice in designing multi-objective reinforcement learning algorithms Lizotte et al. (2010); van Moffaert et al. (2013); Wang & Sebag (2012) as well as multi-armed bandits Drugan & Nowe (2013).
+Linear scalarization is a popular choice in designing multi-objective reinforcement learning algorithms [2], [3], [4] as well as multi-armed bandits [1].

 Main contributions.
-In this paper, we introduce several scalarization based MOMAB algorithms that identify the entire Pareto set of optimal arms.
-In Section 3, we report a first contribution.
-We propose an algorithm that considers a fixed set of scalarization functions and that deletes suboptimal arms, i.e. arms that are not optimum for any scalarization function, in order to identify the Pareto optimal set of arms.
-The proposed algorithm is an extension to scalarized reward vectors of the successive rejects algorithm Audibert et al. (2010).
+In Section III, we report a first contribution.
+We propose an algorithm that considers a fix set of scalarization functions and that deletes suboptimal arms, i.e. arms that are not optimum for any scalarization function, in order to identify the Pareto optimal set of arms.
+The proposed algorithm is an extension to scalarized reward vectors of the successive rejects algorithm [5].
 We name this algorithm the scalarized successive rejects algorithm and we assume that each scalarization function identifies a single arm as optimal.

-In Section 4, we generalize the scalarized successive rejects algorithm to allow that p arms are identified from the Pareto optimal front when the $L_p$ norm is used as the scalarization function.
-The proposed algorithm is an extension to the reward vectors of multi-arm identification algorithm Bubeck et al. (2013).
-Because of the usage of the $L_p$ scalarization function, this algorithm can identify arms on a non-convex Pareto front when p > 2.
-In Section 5, we compare runs of the proposed multi-objective algorithms on the bi-objective stochastic environment generated with the control problem mentioned above.
+In Section IV, we generalize the scalarized successive rejects algorithm to allow that p arms are identified from the Pareto optimal front when the $L_p$ norm is used as the scalarization function.
+The proposed algorithm is an extension to the reward vectors of multi-arm identification algorithm [6].
+Because of the usage of the $L_p$ scalarization function, this algorithm can identify arms on a non-convex Pareto front when p>2.
+In Section V, we compare runs of the proposed multi-objective algorithms on the bi-objective stochastic environment generated with the control problem mentioned above.

 A common approach in optimization is to select a number of linear scalarization functions that are uniform randomly spread in the weighted space.
-However, most of the multi-objective environments do not have the isomorphism property meaning that the scalarized values are not uniform randomly spread in the objective space.
+However, most of the multiobjective environments do not have the isomorphism property meaning that the scalarized values are not uniform randomly spread in the objective space.
 A solution to this problem could be an increasing the number of scalarization functions in order to identify all arms in the Pareto front.
-However, in stochastic environments optimizing in a scalarized direction is more costly than in deterministic environments because arms are pulled for each scalarization function.
+However, in stochastic environments optimizing in a scalarized direction is more costly than in deterministic environments because arms are pulled for each scalarization in order to compute confidence intervals to decide which is the best arm for a particular scalarization function.
 Note that it is not straightforward to reuse arm pulls from one scalarization function to another since the ranking and the values of arms in each of them can be different.
 Therefore, using the right amount of scalarization functions is from a computational point of view important in a multi-armed bandits setting.
 This bring us to the third contribution of this paper, which is to find a minimum set of scalarization functions such that all the Pareto optimal arms are identified.

-In Section 6, for each Pareto optimal arm, the linear scalarization function with the smallest variance around the mean of the arm is selected as the best scalarization function.

-Section 7 concludes the paper.
+In Section VI, for each Pareto optimal arm, the linear scalarization function with the smallest variance around the mean of the arm is selected as the best scalarization function.
+Section VII concludes the paper.